simontorres/goodman_user_manual/user_manual/_requirements_software.rst

     http://docs.python-guide.org/en/latest/dev/virtualenvs/

-Another option is to install **Conda**, a Virtual Environment Manager, and **AstroConda**, the same but for astronomers.
+Another option is to install **Conda**, a Virtual Environment Manager, or **AstroConda**, the same but for astronomers.
 Everything you need to know about installing both can be found in the link below: